Journeys

 Prevent Poisoning in Your Home

-3 min read | March 09, 2023 |
+3 min read | March 11, 2024 |

 Disponible en Español |

-Families can prevent these poisonings by using only one cleaner at a time to avoid potentially dangerous reactions between cleaning products.
-There has also been a notable increase in intentional self-harm, especially in teenage girls.
+The COVID-19 pandemic impacted the types of poisoning reported in children and adolescents.
+There were more reported poisonings in children from cleaning products, disinfectants, bleach and hand sanitizer.
+Families can also prevent these poisonings by using only one cleaner at a time to avoid potentially dangerous reactions between cleaning products.
+There was also a notable increase in intentional self-harm, especially in teenage girls.
+Securing medications, including over-the-counter products like acetaminophen (Tylenol®) and diphenhydramine (Benadryl®), is critical for keeping teens safe.

-Florida’s Poison Control Centers have also received more calls about dietary supplements.
-Have you or your family members started taking melatonin, vitamin D, or vitamin C to boost your immune system to avoid COVID-19?
+Florida’s Poison Control Centers continue to receive calls about dietary supplements this flu season.
+Are you or your family members taking melatonin, vitamin D, and/or vitamin C to boost your immune system?
 Be careful because these supplements can be harmful when not taken at the recommended dose.
+Please check with your doctor before taking supplements, and read the packaging closely.

-Another issue related to poisoning in South Florida has been the legalization of medical cannabis edibles, which has led to more of these products being available in homes with children.
-In 2022, Florida Poison Centers logged 670 exposures to these products, compared to only 264 two years prior.
+Another issue related to poisoning in South Florida has been the legalization of medical cannabis edibles, which has led to more of these products in homes with children.
+In 2023, Florida Poison Centers logged 604 exposures to these products, compared to only 264 three years prior.
+If someone in your family is using any product derived from cannabis, make sure to keep it out of reach of children at all times.

-If someone in your family is using medical cannabis, make sure to keep it out of reach of children at all times.
 If anyone is experiencing uncomfortable effects from these medications or has questions about their safety, call 1-800-222-1222.

 What should you do if your child does get exposed to poison in your home?